-

 Safety

-Research evidence points to a very good safety profile and one systematic review of published clinical trials on devil’s claw concluded that adverse effects were comparable with placebo.
+Devil’s claw has shown itself to have a good safety profile in toxicological studies (5).
+A systematic review of published clinical trials on devil’s claw concluded adverse effects were comparable with placebo (6).

 Dosage